m-abdelwahab/sleeping-better-at-night-talk-notes/README.md

 - Care about your users and understand their needs.
 - The closer you are to the user (understanding their goals, their behaviors, etc.) === the better tests you'll write.
 Understanding the user requirements is essential.
 - Take care of yourself.
 No matter how many tests you have, things can still go wrong and that's okay.

+---

+This project follows the [all-contributors](https://allcontributors.org/) specification.
+Contributions of any kind are welcome!